unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 title: "Interacting with the uns.network"
 ---

-# Interacting with the <uns>uns.network</uns>
+# Interacting with the uns.network

-Users can interact or let say 'use' the <uns>uns.network</uns> in multiple ways depending on user's needs.
+Users can interact or let say 'use' the <uns/> in multiple ways depending on user's needs.

-If you're familiar with the <uns>uns.network</uns> environement, you may be interested to use the [cheat sheet](cheatsheet) to get a quick overwiew of usefull commands and APIs.
+If you're familiar with the <uns/> environement, you may be interested to use the [cheat sheet](cheatsheet) to get a quick overwiew of usefull commands and APIs.

 ### Use the CLI, to go fast with basic actions